dfilan/dfilan.github.io/_posts/2021-11-21-even_if_youre_right_youre_wrong.md

 date:   2021-11-21
 ---

-_Epistemic status: an aggrieved description of something I find annoying._
+_Epistemic status: an aggrieved depiction of something I find annoying._

 You claim P?
 OK.
 But even if you're right about P...